gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 ### Lecture 69: Learning from other's good code

-An open source education.
+An open-source education.
 Github.com contains a great collection of source code where we can learn.
 So, it's a good practice to occasionally take a look at some of the methods of the libraries we use.

 ### Lectures 70-72: Deep dive into famous source code. jQuery

-These lectures are quite dense in terms of code reviewing, so I will skip commenting about them.
-You are more than welcome to download the unminified version of jQuery and dive into the code to try to understand how the library it's initialised (without the need of using 'new') and how all the methods are stored in the prototype of fn.
+These lectures are quite dense in terms of code review, so I will skip commenting about them.
+You are more than welcome to download the unminified version of jQuery and dive into the code to try to understand how the library it's initialized (without the need of using 'new') and how all the methods are stored in the prototype of fn.

 I just like to mention the **method chaining**, which is a very useful way of chaining calls to methods.
 If you use jQuery, then very probably you already know about this.
 Like when you add a class and remove another class in the same line: